This post may contain affiliate links. Please read our disclosure policy.

 • Black Pepper and Kosher Salt

-• Mushrooms – White mushrooms or cremini work best.
+• Mushrooms – White mushrooms or cremini mushrooms work best.
+You can skip the mushrooms for a no mushroom gravy option.

 • Thyme – Fresh thyme is my favorite but if you have dry thyme substitute only half what is called for in the recipe.